Firstly, welcome to our blog on product manager careers.

 The role is very broad and needs you to use a variety of skills.

-So what does a day in the life of a Product Manager look like?
+Day in the life of a Product Manager

 The scope of this role is very broad and therefore you will need to be an expert in many fields to pull this off.
 However, the role is often described as a dream job as it is so versatile and filled with possibilities.